christenchung/Dementia-Risk-Dashboard/README.md

-# Clinical and Quantitative Analysis of Alzheimer's Dementia
+# Dementia Risk Dashboard for Clinician Support

 ## Table of Contents